Theologis/ZOCR/OCR_python/README.md

 Detection is based on an region detector called Extremal Region (ER), which is basically the superset of famous region detector MSER.
 We use ER to find text candidates.
 The ER is extracted by Linear-time MSER algorithm witch is provided by OpenCV.
 The pitfall of ER is repeating detection, therefore we remove most of repeating ERs with non-maximum suppression and the other algorithms.

 ### Recognition
 Recognition unit contains a classifier that can classify the isolated regions but also determine if the regions are characters or not.
-This classifier contains following aspects :
+This classifier contains following aspects:

 ![png](./images/download2.png)

 - **1)** Neural Network trained with [Chars74k](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/).
 - **2)** Can classify 62 classes (0-9,A-Z,a-z).
 - **3)** GAN trained with semi-supervised approach.